aaronaverill/CircuitPython_NeoSprite/README.rst

         sprite.offset = [0, yPos]

         # Display the RGB data on the NeoPixels
-        sprite.fillPixelBytes(neopixels.buf)
+        sprite.fillBuffer(neopixels.buf)
         neopixels.show()

 This example demonstrates a simple chase animation for a pixel strip.
 Instead of animating through the sprite data we are incrementing the (start,end) range at each loop.
-The fillPixelBytes() method will tile the 10 pixel sprite across the entire 50 pixel strip and wrap the tiled bitmap around from the end of the strip to the start.
+The fillBuffer() method will tile the 10 pixel sprite across the entire 50 pixel strip and wrap the tiled bitmap around from the end of the strip to the start.

 Copy the 10 pixel wide 'red-comet.bmp' file from 'examples/sprites/strip-10' to your flash storage.